Sahil-Kumar0/Windows_keys/README.md

 # Windows_keys

+If you want to check whether your Windows 10 computer is activated or not, you can press Windows + R keys on the keyboard to open Run box, type slmgr.vbs -xpr in Run box and hit Enter.

 step 1.
 You can press Windows + R key on the keyboard to open Windows Run box.
 Type cmd, and press Ctrl + Shift + Enter to open and run Windows Command Prompt as administrator.

 step 2. slmgr.vbs /upk